davidpowellme/portfolio-site/design-research/survey.md

 - "E. Reliable.
 Who on the face of the planet would I ever agree to an honesty contract with?
 Who would I ever get a matching tattoo with?
 DAVID POWELL.
 Honorable mentions: Stupid, boring, rude, lazy, flippant, shall I continue?
 " Lex
+- " Placid, Unfettered, Aplomb" Brent M
+- "tall, curious, analytical, goofy, random" Sam K
+- "cooperative, efficient, punctual" KEA
+- "You are so kind, always smiling! i would add that your hair style is a trademark!  don’t get rid of it!"
+Haythem H

 ##Answers 2
 - "Navy blue possibly with v subtle accents in chartreuse" Lisa K